Impact-Company-Logo-English Black-01-177x54

 Sustainability strategy

 • For Schneider Electric “Sustainability” is about creating system value.
 It encompasses continuous improvement of environmental, social, and ethical dimensions across an organization's entire value chain and stakeholders.
-This holistic approach to sustainability allows the Group to greatly mitigate risks and also brings tangible value added through a greater attractivity to customers, new talents, and investors, while boosting innovation.
+This holistic approach to sustainability allows the Group to greatly mitigate risks and also brings tangible value added through a greater attractivity to customers, new talents, and investors while boosting innovation.

-Universal Registration Document 2022 - Pages 76 to 79
+Universal Registration Document 2023 - Pages 70 to 73

-• Schneider Electric’s short-term sustainability roadmap for 2025 is built on a consultation process involving external and internal stakeholders, called a materiality assessment, as well as dedicated internal governance mechanisms involving the Strategy & Sustainability team, employees, experts in the Group, the Executive Committee, and the Board of Directors, under the leadership of the Chief Strategy & Sustainability Officer.
+• Schneider Electric’s short-term sustainability roadmap for 2025 is built on a consultation process involving external and internal stakeholders, called a materiality assessment, as well as dedicated internal governance mechanisms involving the Sustainability team, employees, experts in the Group, the Executive Committee, and the Board of Directors, under the leadership of the Chief Sustainability Officer.
 In the medium (5-10 years) and long term (10-30 years), Schneider Electric aligns its strategy on key issues under the United Nations Sustainable Development Goals and global climate scenarios in coherence with its business model and global footprint.

-The results of Schneider Electric’s 2020 materiality matrix showed that the most material topics for the Group are:
+The results of Schneider Electric’s materiality matrix showed that the most material topics for the Group are:

 1. Leading climate action in our ecosystem with our partners;